Rangaraju-Lab/Shah-et-al-2025/README.md

 *Mitochondria structurally remodel near synapses to fuel the sustained energy demands of plasticity.*
 bioRxiv. [https://www.biorxiv.org/content/10.1101/2025.08.27.672715v1](https://www.biorxiv.org/content/10.1101/2025.08.27.672715v1)

-Please cite this paper when using any part of this code.
+Please cite this paper when using any of these analysis scripts or data-processing pipelines.

 ---